-The Town of Columbus is a Civil Town in Columbia County, Wisconsin.
+The Town of Fountain Prairie is a Civil Town in Columbia County, Wisconsin.
 Civil Towns are local units of government in rural areas of the State of Wisconsin.
 Such Towns have elected representatives and the power to tax and regulate within their borders.
-The Town of Columbus is 31.7 square miles in area and approximately six miles wide and six miles long.
-The 'community design' of the Town of Columbus can be characterized as rural in nature with generally scattered low density residential development related to agricultural operations.
-The Town does not have a downtown commercial district, however the Town is located adjacent to the City of Columbus that provides these services to Town residents.
+The Town of Fountain Prairie is 34.9 square miles in area and approximately six miles wide and six miles long.
+The 'community design' of the Town of Fountain Prairie can be characterized as rural in nature with generally scattered low-density residential development related to agricultural operations.
+The Town does not have a downtown commercial district, with most commercial businesses that serve the Town being located in the Village of Fall River and the City of Columbus.